deftcon/Tetration-Virtual-Bootcamp/bootcamp/module_01-00/README.md

 # Cisco Tetration Virtual Bootcamp

-## Module 01.00 :: Lecture :: Introduction and Course Walkthru
+## Module 01.00 :: Lecture :: Introduction, Course, and Lab Walkthrough

 This lab guide has been developed in close coordination with the Cisco Tetration product team in order to provide you, the learner, with a complete experience of deploying, configuring, and truly getting the most out of Cisco Tetration.